web2solutions/dhxMVP/README.md

 Frameworks for Enterprise Applications keep the developer focus on the business logic, avoiding time wasting to create HTML and css code.

-You may wondering: "What about concepts like `reaction` and data binding?"
+You may be wondering: "What about concepts like `reaction` and data binding?"

 Don't worry.
 Take a deep look into DHTMLX documentation and you will see those concepts are nothing new.